ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 `list-type`          | String | Indicates version 2 of the API and the value must be 2.
 `prefix`             | String | Constrains response to object names beginning with `prefix`.
 `delimiter`          | String | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type`      | String | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
+`encoding-type`      | String | If Unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
 `max-keys`           | String | Restricts the number of objects to display in the response.
-Default and maximum is 1,000.
+The default and maximum valu is 1,000.
 `fetch-owner`        | String | Version 2 of the API does not include the `Owner` information by default.
-Set this parameter to `true` if `Owner` information is desired in the response.
+Set this parameter to `true` if `Owner` information is wanted in the response.
-`continuation-token` | String | Specifies the next set of objects to be returned when your response is truncated (`IsTruncated` element returns `true`).<br/><br/>Your initial response will include the `NextContinuationToken` element.
+`continuation-token` | String | Specifies the next set of objects to be returned when your response is truncated (`IsTruncated` element returns `true`). \n Your initial response includes the `NextContinuationToken` element.
 Use this token in the next request as the value for `continuation-token`.
-`start-after`        | String | Returns key names after a specific key object.<br/><br/>*This parameter is only valid in your initial request.*  If a `continuation-token` parameter is included in your request, this parameter is ignored.
+`start-after`        | String | Returns key names after a specific key object. \n *This parameter is only valid in your initial request.* If a `continuation-token` parameter is included in your request, this parameter is ignored.
 {: caption="Table 5.
 Optional query parameters" caption-side="top"}

 **Example request (simple)**